kaifczxc-lab/qitnn/README.md

 ---

-## Relationship to Serenade

-QITNN is **based on Serenade**:

-- the model is written in the Serenade DSL,
-- the parser lowers `gpu ...` statements into concrete C++/CUDA runtime calls,
-- the runtime implements both standard neural network primitives and custom QTS kernels.

-So the project is best understood as:

-- **Serenade** as the language/runtime foundation,
-- **Quantum Trit Kernel** as the low-level QTS CUDA backend,
-- **QITNN** as the neural architecture built on top of both.

----

 ## Short summary

 QITNN is a quantum-inspired Transformer-style language model that replaces standard linear projections with ternary amplitude projections, applies Born-style normalization, and carries the resulting ternary state through the network as a **full centered 2D simplex state**.